jvdevlab/java-clean-project/README.md

-# Java Clean Project
+## Description

-This is a template for Java based demo projects.
+This is a template for Java-based demo projects.